ryanezil/mongo-debezium/README.md

 ### 6.2.
 Deploy Mongo Operator

-Create and configure a the project for deploying Mongo.
-Remember a project with name ```mongodb``` was created at the beginning.
+Create and configure the project ```mongodb``` for deploying Mongo.
+Remember it was created at the beginning.

 ```bash
 # INSTALL CRDs